 - Continuous upgrading of microservices inside containers without bringing down the service (non-disruptive upgrades)

-A10 Lightning ADS for Docker
+A10 Lightning ADC for Docker

-Further, Lightning ADS is managed using the Lightning Portal or A10 Lighting APIs and can easily be provisioned with additional policies, beyond load balancing, including application security, application acceleration and non-disruptive blue-green updates to work in Docker environments.
+Further, Lightning ADC is managed using the Lightning Portal or A10 Lighting APIs and can easily be provisioned with additional policies, beyond load balancing, including application security, application acceleration and non-disruptive blue-green updates to work in Docker environments.

 Setting-up Web Applications in Containers

 Let’s say we have two WordPress application servers called app1 and app2 running at port 80.
 When we deploy them in containers on the same host (VM), they are assigned internal IPs and ports.
 These internal ports need to be mapped to host ports in order to be accessible from outside.
 As a TCP port can’t be mapped twice, the containers need to be mapped to two different host ports as following:

 That means app1 is now available at port 8081 and app2 is on 8082.
 But asking users to access applications on a non-default port is a pain.
 This limitation prevents multiple containers from running on the same host.
 As in this example, only one container can bind to port 80 at a time.
 This also complicates rolling out new versions of the container without downtime since the old container must be stopped before the new one is started.

 Overcoming Limitations with A10 Lightning Application Delivery Controller

 A10 Lightning ADC allows you to accept traffic on one port and distribute it to servers running on different ports.
 So you can have multiple containers running in a host and mapped to multiple non-default ports.
 The following screenshots show how to configure Lightning ADC for this particular example: